-We adopt a systematic approach to identifying companies for engagement.
+For all of our public markets strategies, we adopt a systematic approach to identifying companies for engagement.
 We select companies and tailor the intensity of engagement based on the size of our investment, materiality of the risks and issues and feasibility of achieving change through engagement.
-The investment teams input into the process to ensure that due attention is paid to materiality considerations.
+The investment teams' input into the process to ensure that due attention is paid to materiality considerations.
 We believe that this enables us to most effectively serve our clients' needs by focusing our efforts on where they are needed the most and can have the most impact.
 We may also engage with a company or asset in response to a newly identified risk or opportunity.

 For our private market strategies, engagements are prioritised according to the exposure of the portfolios.
 Material financial, strategic and ESG issues will often form part of engagement with the company prior to investment and once invested.
-The ESG subject matter expertise of EOS as well as specialist team members within our private market teams, helps the private market strategies to stay abreast of key ESG trends in relevant sectors which informs the investment teams' own engagements with investee companies and assets.
+The ESG subject matter expertise of EOS as well as specialist team members within our private market teams, helps the private market strategies to stay abreast of key sustainability trends in relevant sectors which informs the investment teams' own engagements with investee companies and assets.

-Our real estate business' ESG team has a comprehensive monitoring programme to measure, monitor and report on the ESG performance of real-estate assets, working with property managers, facilities managers and consultants.
-ESG and engagement information continue to be integrated into the development and monitoring of our real-estate assets after purchase.
-The team has a series of procedures and tools to assess, monitor and manage social and environmental risks and opportunities in the real-estate portfolio, which informs the objectives of our engagement.
-The team also engages with our tenants to ensure sustainability initiatives are successfully delivered.
+Our real estate business' ESG team has a comprehensive monitoring programme to measure, monitor and report on the ESG performance of real estate assets, working with the internal investment team, property management teams and ESG consultants.
+ESG and engagement information continue to be integrated into the development and monitoring of our real estate assets after purchase.
+The team has a series of procedures and tools to assess, monitor and manage social and environmental risks and opportunities in the real estate portfolio, which informs the objectives of our engagement.
+The team also engages with various tenants to explore their sustainability ambitions and explain our ESG targets.